 Tip: Whenever you want to make a change to any layer, be sure to have that layer highlighted in the Layers window.

-Using Photoshop to create a business card will allow you to be creative while producing a finished product that looks professional and polished.
+Using Photoshop to create business cards will allow you to be creative while producing a finished product that looks professionally polished.
 As with any software, practice will help you fine-tune your Photoshop skills.
 Use the menus and the tools to test out Photoshop features, and draw inspiration from other designs to see if you can replicate something for yourself.

-Once you have the skills to make a business card, look for a good printer to bring your designs into fruition. you can take your Photoshop knowledge and apply it to other marketing materials for your business.
+Once you have the skills to make a business card, look for a good printer to bring your designs to fruition.
+You can take your Photoshop knowledge and apply it to other marketing materials for your business.